 The time required varies based on the size of the repository, number of commits, and size of diffs.
 The initial pass can take some time.
 It's hard to say exactly how long yours will take because we haven't processed it yet.

 The good news is that this is a one-time thing.
 The initial load is the most time intensive.
-After that, the repositories will refresh every hour.
+After that, repository processing duration and frequency will depend on how much new data Flow receives.

 How do I make processing my repos faster?